Noyce Summer Internships

 who have never taken a course in education.
 Students must have been enrolled at ETSU

-during Fall 2022 to be eligible as an intern for summer 2023, and they must be planning
+in the spring to be eligible as an intern for the following summer, and they must

-to enroll again during Fall 2023 as undergraduates.
+be planning to enroll again during the following fall as undergraduates.

-Note that the application form will ask for two letters of reference from faculty.
+Note that the application form asks for two letters of reference from faculty.

 Before filling out the application form, ask your references if they are willing to